Chidambaram’s bail plea in SC posted to Oct 15, notices to CBI, others

 'Ghar ka khana' for Chidambaram in Tihar Jail

-In his plea, he had sought for an urgent hearing.
+In his plea, he had sought an urgent hearing.
 He said that the court is closed the whole of next week due to vacation.

 Senior advocate Kapil Sibal, representing Chidambaram had mentioned the matter for urgent listing before a bench headed by Justice N V Ramana.